 Advice for tree owners

-Land owners are responsible for the maintenance and safe-keeping of all trees growing on their land.
+Land owners are responsible for the maintenance and inspection of all trees growing on their property.

 - protected by a Tree Preservation Order (TPO)

 If you would like someone to carry out work on any of your trees you should employ a qualified tree contractor.
 Tree Surgeons should be fully qualified in tree surgery, carry out work in accordance with British Standard 3998 for Tree Work, and insured for public liability to a minimum value of £5 million.
 Arboricultural Consultants should be fully qualified to inspect trees, and should be insured for both public liability and indemnity.

 If you employ an unqualified tree contractor you are taking a risk, you may be held liable if an unqualified uninsured contractor has an accident on your property.
 Tree work is dangerous and all work should be done in accordance with all of the relevant Health and Safety requirements.
 We advise you to never employ anybody that knocks on your door offering to prune trees.

 In order to give you a starting point the Council has produced a list of Tree Care Specialists, the Council does not routinely check the qualifications and insurance of those on the list.
 Before hiring a specialist from the list you must check the qualifications and insurance of the contractor.

 It is important that the owner of any trees of significant size has them regularly inspected by a fully qualified and insured professional consultant.
 It is recommended that such an inspection should take place at least every 5 years.
 In addition to the professional inspection a tree owner should inspect their trees personally on a regular basis, in particular after stormy weather and high winds.
 The Council can offer you advice if you are unsure as to what steps to take if you detect a change in the condition of the tree(s).